Learning with Interpretable Structure from Gated RNN: Experiments and Discussions

-We have first impression in section~\ref{subsubsection: number of clusters} that MGU can achieve guaranteed accuracy with smaller number of clusters.
-We will give more details results, i.e., how the accuracy of the learned FSA changes when the number of clusters is increasing.
+We have a first impression in section~\ref{subsubsection: number of clusters} that MGU can achieve guaranteed accuracy with smaller number of clusters.
+In order to find out the effect of gates, we give a more detailed result, i.e., how the accuracy of the learned FSA changes when the number of clusters is increasing.

-For task ``0110", the average accuracy tendencies of five trials are shown in \ref{figure:num_clusters}a and \ref{figure:num_clusters}b, which correspond to algorithm LISOR-k and LISOR-x, respectively.
-Here we limited the number of clusters to be less than 24, since when it is larger than 24, the performance changes slightly.
-In Figure~\ref{figure:num_clusters}a and \ref{figure:num_clusters}b, all FSA models can reach high performance with small number of clusters since the task is not complex.
-When the number of clusters increase, FSA's performance may be unstable due to the loss of information when we abandon less frequent transitions.
+For task ``0110", the average accuracy tendencies of five trials are shown in Figure~\ref{figure:num_clusters} (a) and \ref{figure:num_clusters} (b), which correspond to algorithm LISOR-k and LISOR-x, respectively.
+Here we limit the number of clusters to be less than 24, since when it is larger than 24, the performance changes slightly.
+In Figure~\ref{figure:num_clusters} (a) and \ref{figure:num_clusters} (b), all FSA models can reach high performance with small number of clusters since the task is not complex.
+When the number of clusters increases, FSA's performance may be unstable due to the loss of information when we abandon less frequent transitions.
 We can see that the FSA learned from MGU always firstly achieves high accuracy and holds the lead.

-For task ``000", the average accuracy tendencies of five trials are shown in Figure~\ref{figure:num_clusters}c and \ref{figure:num_clusters}d shows the average accuracy tendency until the number of clusters is 100.
-As can be seen from Figure~\ref{figure:num_clusters}c and \ref{figure:num_clusters}d, all four FSAs' accuracies increase with number of clusters increasing.
-MGU firstly achieved high accuracy and holds the lead.
+For task ``000", the average accuracy tendencies of five trials until the number of clusters is 100 are shown in Figure~\ref{figure:num_clusters} (c) and \ref{figure:num_clusters} (d).
+As can be seen from Figure~\ref{figure:num_clusters} (c) and \ref{figure:num_clusters} (d), all four FSAs' accuracies increase with number of clusters increasing.
+MGU firstly achieves high accuracy and holds the lead.

 In summary, we observe that the FSA learned from MGU reaches its best performance earlier than other RNN models when the number of clusters increases.
 Therefore, MGU is the most efficient when its learned FSA possesses more clear illustration and easier interpretability.
 Inspired by this phenomenon together with the fact that MGU contains less gates on the unit than GRU and LSTM, and also the fact that SRN contains no gates, we tend to treat the gate as a regularizer controlling the complexity of the learned FSAs, as well as the complexity of space of hidden state points, while no gate at all will lead to under-fitting.
-This conclusion motivates us to design other RNN models in the future, which necessarily contain gates, but contain only minimal number of gates as that of MGU.
+This conclusion motivates us to design other RNN models in the future, which necessarily contain gates, but contain only minimal number of gates.